Rif: Environment

 According to C. Michael Hogan, there are between five and eight separate subpopulations of the endangered primate Barbary macaque, Macaca sylvanus.
 The Rif mountains are also home to the honey bee subspecies Apis mellifera major.

 The Rif region receives more rainfall than any other region in Morocco, with some portions receiving upwards of 2000 mm of precipitation a year.
 The western and central portions are more rainy and are covered in forests of Atlas cedar, cork oak and holm oak, as well as the only remaining forests of Moroccan fir, a subspecies of the Spanish fir.
 The eastern slopes receive less rainfall, and there forests consist mainly of pines, particularly the Aleppo pine and the maritime pine, as well as tetraclinis.

 Massive deforestation due to overgrazing, forest fires, and forest clearing for agriculture, particularly for the creation of cannabis plantations, has taken place since the 1950s.
 This deforestation has led to soil degradation due to the washing away of topsoil, which has aggravated the process.

+Tribes

+The Rif is home to tribal people belonging to different tribes which are usually subdivided in even smaller groups.
+Following is a list of tribes: